robsontenorio/marina/swarm/README.md

 **PROXY.MARY-UI.COM**

-The domain for this panel itself.
+- The domain for this panel itself.
+- Notice the port `81` is exposed by `jc21/nginx-proxy-manager` docker image.

 ![img_3.png](mary-proxy.png)

 **MARY-UI.COM**

 - The domain for `https://mary-ui.com`
-- Notice the port `8080` is exposed by `robsontenorio/laravel` docker image used on this project.
+- Notice the port `8080` is exposed by `robsontenorio/laravel` docker image from our project.

 ![img_3.png](mary-app-proxy.png)